WebexCC-SA/LAB-2310/docs/Excercise1.md

 **Congratulations !!** on completing this section of the lab!

-You've successfully navigated the complexities of call flow configuration, debugged common issues, and learned how to analyze agent performance by simulating and tracking different call outcomes in reports.
+You've successfully navigated the complexities of an inbound call flow configuration, debugged common issues, and learned how to analyze agent performance by simulating and tracking different call outcomes in reports.